 This is a fantastic maths game which my son has really enjoyed.
 It is nice to find a way to make maths fun.

 It covers topics that we are often asked to practice as homework, such as number bonds, doubles and tables.
 As your child becomes more advanced, the app allows your child to become increasingly challenged, but not before practising what they know.

 Download Hit The Button here.

 Download abc Joined up for the iPhone here and for the iPad here.
 This is a brilliant app for teaching your child to form their letters the way in which the schools want them to.
 (My son is constantly telling me when I write that I am not forming my letters correctly).
 The app begins with “jigsaw” type games, Working on how the letters are formed.
 It moved on to practicing writing the letters.
 The letters can be formed by tracing with a finger, but for a more realistic experience, I would recommend these stylus crayons.

-This is wonderful bundle of 8 brilliant phonics apps.
-While I am not personally a fan of the Oxford Reading Tree “Biff Chip & Kipper” books that get sent home from school, the apps are mich better.
+This is a wonderful bundle of 8 brilliant phonics apps.
+While I am not personally a fan of the Oxford Reading Tree “Biff Chip & Kipper” books that get sent home from school, the apps are much better.
 It’s nice that the children are seeing the same characters and working at the same level as the books that are sent home from school, but the apps aren’t as dry as the reading books.